What other licenses are required when licensing a stationary blind?

 Am I required to provide GPS coordinates for the location of my stationary blind?

-Yes, the same legislation noted above made it a requirement that latitude and longitude coordinates of the stationary blind must be provided when purchasing the license.
+Yes, legislation introduced in 2013 made it a requirement that latitude and longitude coordinates of the stationary blind must be provided when purchasing the license.

 Why did you move all blind license sales to an automated, electronic system (point of sale)?

 We moved blind license sales to point of sale as a convenience to the blind applicant.
 You will no longer have to travel to an agent in the county where the blind will be located as you had to in the past.
 You can now purchase your blind license at any point of sale license agent or you can purchase it online at the DWR website.
 If you purchase your license online, you will be able to view and print the license once the sale is complete, and the license will also be emailed to you.

 How long will it take to receive my decal?

 A decal will be sent within 5 to 7 business days after you complete your transaction.

 Will I have time to put the decal on my blind?

 There is a 15-day window between each purchase period.
 You should purchase your blind license as early in the allowed time period as you can to ensure that you have time to affix it to your blind.

 I will need several new plates; how will these be mailed to me?
 Aren’t they heavy?